Iron-Rich Foods For Babies and Toddlers

 Iron inhibitors

-The amount of non-haem iron which is absorbed in our bodies can be influenced by compounds called ‘anti-nutrients’, which can partially block absorption.
+The amount of non-haem iron that is absorbed in our bodies can be influenced by compounds called ‘anti-nutrients’, which can partially block absorption.

 The main anti-nutrient is phytate, which is found in wholegrain cereals, legumes and nuts.
 Phytate levels can be reduced by soaking, sprouting or cooking these foods, but, research shows that unless consumed in large amounts, phytate and other anti-nutrients are unlikely to cause an issue when it comes to overall nutrient intake.